|

 This Blueberry Sour Cream Coffee Cake is bursting with fresh blueberries and a sweet cream cheese filling.
 It is topped with buttery crumbs for the best texture and flavor!
 Must I say, it is the only blueberry cake you will ever need!

 We love our blueberries, but to say that this cake is well received by everyone in the family means something!
 You see, blueberries in a baked good can be quite tricky around here.
-But when you serve this- Blueberry Sour Cream Coffee Cake- aka smooth cream cheese filling, bursting cake flavor from the ripe berries and a buttery, best-texture crumb toppings- the love hate relationship ends.
+But when you serve this- Blueberry Sour Cream Coffee Cake– aka smooth cream cheese filling, bursting cake flavor from the ripe berries and a buttery, best-texture crumb or streusel topping the love hate relationship ends.

 It is too special you will never guess-is it a pie or a cheesecake?
 Make it and decide for yourself!
 You will love this one.